sanowl/sanowl/README.md

 <h3 align="center">As a software developer, I'm constantly learning and striving to create high-quality software.</h3>
 <img align="right" alt="Coding" width="400" src="https://i.pinimg.com/originals/8b/35/fe/8b35fef55fba1a201c9c7a11d3ec3d64.gif"/>

-- 🌱 **I'm currently focused on expanding my knowledge in the field of AI/ML, while also honing my skills in web development and databases.
+- 🌱 **I am currently focused on expanding my knowledge in AI/ML while honing my skills in web development and databases.
 I have a genuine passion for learning and a strong dedication to building innovative software solutions.
 My goal is to continually improve my abilities and stay updated with the latest advancements in these areas.
-I believe in the power of technology to drive positive change, and I'm excited to contribute to the ever-evolving world of AI/ML and create impactful applications.**
+I firmly believe in the power of technology to drive positive change, and I'm excited to contribute to the ever-evolving world of AI/ML and create impactful applications.**

 - ⚡ Fun fact **i think am a robot**